This Peach Crumb Pie is the perfect marriage of gorgeous tree ripened peaches with almond and brown sugar crumb topping.

 - Preheat the oven to 350°F.

 - Strain the peaches and collect the juice.
 Transfer the peaches back to the bowl.
 You should have about 3/4-1 cup of juice depending on how ripe the fruit is.

 - Combine the corn starch (use the smaller amount if you have closer to 3/4 cup of juice and the larger amount if you have closer to 1 cup of juice) with 1/4 cup of the juice and whisk until smooth

-- Fold the thickened juice into the peach slices and pour the filling into the chilled pie crust.
+- Fold the thickened juice with the peach slices and pour the filling into the chilled pie crust.

 Assemble and Bake the Pie

 - Sift the flour into a mixer bowl.
 Add the brown sugar, salt and almond extract to the flour.
 Mix on low speed to combine.
 With the mixer running, add the butter a tablespoon at a time.
 Mix on low speed until the topping looks like wet sand.

 - Grab a handful of the topping and squeeze it together to form a large clump.
 Break the large clump into smaller clumps over the peach filling.
 Continue sprinkling the clumps of crumb topping evenly over the peach filling.

 - Bake about 1 1/4 hours until the juices in the middle of the pie are bubbling and the peaches in the middle are tender.

 - Cool on a wire rack.
 Serve slightly warm or room temperature.